-South Rim Trail - Boot Springs Trail is a 11.9 mile moderately trafficked loop trail located near Terlingua, TX that features beautiful wild flowers and is only recommended for very experienced adventurers.
+South Rim Trail - Boot Springs Trail is a 11.9 mile moderately trafficked loop trail located near Terlingua, Texas that features beautiful wild flowers and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking, walking, camping, birding, and backpacking and is accessible year-round.

 A beautiful hike and well worth the effort (and it does require effort!).
 We went up Pinnacles and through Boot Springs to the South Rim then down Laguna Meadows.
 The views from the South Rim are incredible - you can see the Rio Grande and mountains in Mexico.
 My favorite part of the hike though was Boot Springs.
 The trail takes you over the rocks at the bottom of the canyon.
 There were a few maple trees down there that had bright orange and red leaves for Fall.
 The ascent on Pinnacles (or descent if you do it reverse of what we did) is much steeper than Laguna Meadows.
 Trekking poles are very useful on this hike!
 Can't wait to do this one again.

 Got ENGAGED on the South Rim!
 One of the most beautiful hikes in the world and a MUST see in the U.S!
 Fantastic - chose this specifically to ask my beautiful girl to be my wife and the top of the unbeatable vista!